-Metro Art coordinator Carol Crittenden said “It’s the concept that is so great.
-And the make students can be “honorary women” for the day.
-As much as anything, the thing I like for the young men is the viewpoint, for them to see it from the women’s perspectives.”
-I’m very interested in all of our children seeing literally outside the box of what our lives and lives around the world are like.
+Metro Art coordinator Carol Crittenden said, “It’s the concept that is so great, having students be honorary women for the day.
+As much as anything, the thing I like for the young men, is the viewpoint for them to see it from the women’s perspectives.
+I’m very interested in all of our children seeing literally outside the box of what our lives and lives around the world are like.”

 Elizabeth Mask – Ripened Fruit – Tennessee, USA

 “This world is a tree to which we cling– we, the half-ripe fruit upon it.
 The immature fruit clings tight to the branch because, not yet ripe, it’s unfit for the palace.
 When fruits become ripe, sweet, and juicy, then, biting their lips, they loosen their hold.
 When the mouth has been sweetened by felicity, the kingdom of the world loses its appeal.
 To be tightly attached to the world is immaturity; as long as you’re an embryo, blood-sipping is your interest.”

 A fascination with seeds, seed pods, fruit of both tree and vine accompanied my own struggle with fertility.
 What appeared to be fallow in my life gradually evolved into a period of regeneration and rebirth.
 At present, these familiar forms reflect the renewal of my work and symbolize the opaque and marvelous mystery of the human life.
 This box is lovingly dedicated to Mary Interlandi: May 20, 1983 – February 10, 2003

 GIRL SCOUTS BEYOND BORDERS